 If the battery is not a pre-requisite and if you have disconnected the battery cable, ensure to connect the battery cable.
-To connect the battery cable, follow step 1 and step 2 in the procedure.

-1. Connect the battery cable to the system board.

-- 2. Adhere the tape that secures the battery cable to the battery. - 3.
-Align the tabs on the base cover with the slots on the computer and snap the base cover to the palm-rest assembly. - 4.
-Tighten the eight captive screws (M2.5x6) to secure the base cover to the palm-rest assembly.
+- 1. Connect the battery cable to the connector (BATTERY) on the system board. - 2.
+Align and place the base cover into slots on the palm-rest assembly. - 3.
+Tighten the eight captive screws that secure the base cover to the palm-rest assembly.

-1. Follow the procedure in After working inside your computer.
+- 1. Install the nanoSIM card. - 2.
+Follow the procedure in After working inside your computer.